Kalimba Reptile Park

 - Picnic sites

 One of the most popular activities at Kalimba Reptile Park is a full day of fishing in the ponds that are open to the public.
-Visitors can hire fishing tackle including rod, line, hooks and bait, and then braai (bbq) their catch for a picnic on the farm.
+Visitors can hire fishing tackle including rod, line, hooks and bait, and then braai (bbq) their catch for a picnic in the park.
 Individuals and groups are more than welcome to fish all year round.

 - Healthy fishing, competition and a relaxing day of fun